 For the times three windows aren’t enough, it’s possible to have four windows open.
 One way to do this is by having the four windows open, and with the mouse, manually adjusting to the size you want them to be.
-Drag each window to their respective corners.
+Drag each window to its respective corner.

 If you have two windows open side by side, click on one and press the Win and Down arrow keys.
 The window will stay in the bottom-left corner, and the remaining open window will appear.
 The one you choose will take the size of the empty space.
 Repeat the process with the other remaining window.

 It’s also possible to make one window bigger than the other.
 Just place the cursor on the corner of the window and adjust it.
 Adjust the other windows to suit your needs.